 MRI is one of the most utilized diagnostic imaging techniques, allowing physicians to detect abnormalities in the musculoskeletal system without the use of radiation.

 Through radio waves and a strong magnetic field, MRI scans the body and generates detailed images of areas that cannot be seen as well with other types of imaging technology, such as x-rays, CT scans and ultrasounds.
-MRI is especially useful in orthopaedic medicine, as it allows providers to see past bones to the inside of muscles, tendons, cartilage and ligaments.
+MRI is especially useful in orthopedic medicine, as it allows providers to see past bones to the inside of muscles, tendons, cartilage and ligaments.
 Physicians can detect and diagnose many sports injuries, such as torn knee ligaments, torn rotator cuffs, hip/pelvis problems and herniated disks, as well as tumors, strokes and aneurysms.

 MRI with contrast speaks to the use of gadolinium, a material used in some MRI scans.
 It enhances the quality of the images and is less likely to create an allergic reaction compared to the iodine-based contrast agents used for x-ray and CTs.
 In fact, patients undergoing MRI very rarely experience side effects of any type.